 This program was developed in collaboration with the Levinsky Institute to address the lack of music education in Arab schools in particular, and in all schools in the Galilee region in general.

 By working within communities and community institutions at the grassroots, local level, Polyphony is closing the music education gap between Arab and Jewish schools.
-In the past year and a half, we have doubled Polyphony’s Music Appreciation program to reach over 1,500 students with geographic diversity around Israel.
-We expect to be reaching 5,000 students across Israel by September 2013.
+In the past year and a half, we have doubled Polyphony’s Music Appreciation program to reach over 1,500 students in 9 different schools and 6 villages across Israel.
+In September 2013 the Alhan program will expand to reach 3,000 students in 16 schools located in the following towns: Nazareth, Reine, Ramleh, Haifa, Kibbutz Eshbal, Jaffa, Kfar Yasif, Deir Hanna, Kabul, Sakhnin, Acre, Misgav, and Kamaneh.

 Alhan: Music Appreciation exposes students to classical music, Arabic music, and Israeli music, teaching them to understand the various components and stylistic characteristics of each.
 The students gain an appreciation not only of Western music, but also of music that is part of their own culture, or that of their neighbor’s.
-At the end of each semester, students are brought together to participate in an Explained Concert, performed by the Galilee Chamber Orchestra, providing them the opportunity to hear the music they have studied in class performed by a professional orchestra.
+Throughout the year Arab and Jewish students come together at each other’s schools to listen to chamber music concerts.
+At the end of each year, students are brought together to participate in an Explained Concert, performed by the Galilee Chamber Orchestra, providing them the opportunity to hear the music they have studied in class performed by a professional orchestra.

 The teachers who instruct the Music Appreciation classes are Arab and Jewish music teachers who have participated in a summer training course developed by Polyphony.
 During this training course they learn not only how to instill an appreciation of classical music in their students, but also how to raise awareness on the culture of listening, tolerance, and respect, and to promote understanding on the principle of diversity.